 We also offer open programmes in which clients may send up to six delegates or individuals may purchase a single ticket.

 Open Allies in Manchester on 6th June 2019 - BOOK NOW

 Open Allies in Birmingham on 5th September 2019 - BOOK NOW

 - £5250 + VAT for an in-house programme of 12 to 36 people for members of our Diversity Champions programme

 - £6000 + VAT for an in-house programme of 12 to 36 people for non-members

 - £325 + VAT per person for members of our Diversity Champions programme

 - £365 + VAT per person for non-members

 As a result of the Allies programme, our Vice Chancellor now has a monthly reminder in his diary asking what he is doing as an ally for our LGBT staff in the coming month.

-85% of participants ‘strongly agreed’ or ‘agreed’ that the programme made them more confident in stepping up as an ally to LGBT people
+94% of participants ‘strongly agreed’ or ‘agreed’ that the programme gave them an understanding of what it means to be an ally in the workplace